International information reporting penalties

 You can avoid a penalty when you:

-• File International Information Returns and provide payee statements before the due date
+• File International Information Returns on time.

-• Prepare the returns and payee statements with correct information
+• Prepare the returns with correct information.

 Apply for an extension of time